Team

 PhD student

-Jacob obtained his bachelors in Biomedical Engineering from Purdue School of Engineering and Technology, Indiana University-Purdue University Indianapolis in May 2021.
-He is interested in developing high-density recording and stimulation technologies to train animals on brain-machine interface experiments.
-He currently functions as our in-house engineering wizard.
+Jacob obtained his bachelors in Biomedical Engineering from Purdue University Indianapolis in May 2021.
+He is interested in developing high-density recording and stimulation technologies to train animals on brain-machine interface experiments while simultaneously developing sensory augmentation experiments in humans.
+He was awarded the University Graduate Fellowship in 2022.

 PhD student